 CMS implemented the Comprehensive Error Rate Testing (CERT) program to measure improper payments in the Medicare fee-for-service (FFS) program.
 CERT selects a random sampling of claim types, including clinical laboratory services, to request and review medical documentation to determine if the services were paid appropriately.
 If the criteria for coverage are not met or the provider fails to submit medical documentation to support the claim, the payment is recouped from the provider and an error is assessed to the contractor for that paid claim.
 First Coast is receiving errors for clinical laboratory services at both the national and contractor level in the CERT program.

-Clinical laboratory tests had a national improper payment rate of 39 percent during the 2015 reporting period for the CERT program.
-Insufficient documentation caused more than 97 percent of the CERT review contractor identified improper payments.
+Clinical laboratory tests had a national improper payment rate of 24.8% during the 2021 reporting period for the CERT program.
+Insufficient documentation caused more than 88% of the CERT review contractor identified improper payments.
 Insufficient documentation could be a missing order and/or documentation that support the intent to order the laboratory test(s), which are the highest errors in this category.

 If you receive a documentation request from a Medicare review contactor, you will need, at a minimum, to check for the following in your documentation and submit it to the requesting review contractor:

 • Procure all pertinent documentation from the ordering provider, if necessary, and ensure all documentation (including the order) is authenticated according to Medicare requirements

 • If the documentation is not authenticated in compliance with Medicare’s legibility rules, obtain a signature attestation, signature log or any other documentation to authenticate the ordering provider